dra5/youtube-transcript-extractor/README.md

 ## 🚀 Project Overview

-This is a simple Streamlit web application that allows users to extract transcripts from YouTube videos.
-Just provide a YouTube video URL, select your desired language, and get the clean text transcript without timestamps.
-This app also includes a feature to organize the extracted text using the Gemini API.
+This is a simple Streamlit web application that allows users to extract transcripts from YouTube videos (including Shorts).
+Just provide a YouTube video URL, select your desired language, and get the clean text transcript.
+This app also includes features to organize the extracted text and chat about the video's content using the Gemini API.

 ## ✨ Features

-*   **Extracts transcripts** from YouTube videos.
+*   **Extracts transcripts** from standard YouTube videos and Shorts.
 *   **Supports multiple languages**, including auto-generated captions.
 *   **Removes timestamps** for a clean text output.
-*   **Organizes extracted text** using the Gemini API (2.0 flash lite model).
+*   **Organizes extracted text** into a structured summary using the Gemini API (`gemini-2.0-flash-lite`).
+*   **Chat with the transcript** to ask questions and get insights about the video content.
 *   **User-friendly interface** built with Streamlit.

 ## 🛠️ Tech Stack